nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-08-01-family_owned_small_businesses.md

 4. [Roche Holding AG](https://www.roche.com/) - The Swiss multinational healthcare company was founded by Fritz Hoffmann-La Roche in 1896 and remains controlled by the Hoffmann and Oeri families.

-## Conclusion
+## In Conclusion...

 Family-owned businesses play a crucial role in the global economy, accounting for the majority of small businesses and a significant portion of large, successful companies.

 While there are unique benefits to operating a family-owned business, such as shared values and long-term perspectives, there are also potential challenges, including succession planning and conflict resolution.

 However, as demonstrated by the examples above, family-owned businesses can thrive and achieve tremendous success when managed effectively.

 If you're considering starting or growing your own family-owned business, [schedule a free consultation call](https://calendly.com/businessinitiative/30-minute-consultation-call) with us today!